 CPD for Dental Nurses

-Online verifiable CPD for dental nurses, including core topics, is available here to dentaljuce members.
+Online verifiable CPD for dental nurses, including core topics, is available here with Dentaljuce membership.
 Dental nurses are the backbone of modern dentistry.
 The complexity of current systems and procedures makes effective dentistry impossible without a well trained professional nurse.
 In the UK this has been recognised by the General Dental Council, who created the Dental Nurse's Register.

 Most of the juce on this web site is useful for all the team - one can never learn too much about one's profession!
-But there are many pages that are especially suitable for nurses as part of their Enhanced CPD.
+But there are many pages that are especially suitable for nurse members as part of their Enhanced CPD.

 This core CPD topic covers the core knowledge you need to understand x-rays and the dangers they have for human tissues.
 It details the procedures required for safe radiography, and helps you understand how to implement them.